MattStenquist/Xbox-360-StarterTemplate/readme.txt

-This is a Starter Template for anyone looking to dive into XNA - Xbox 360 programming.
+This is a Starter Template for anyone looking to dive into XNA - Xbox 360 and Windows game programming.

 All that is included is a backbuffer function called configureScreen(), that aligns up the _background.png image on your television screen.
 You can also run this code on Windows.